 We aim to keep tenants well informed about the Association, its services and activities.
-We send out a quarterly newsletter to tenants to help achieve this.
-Please do not hesitate to contact us if you have any queries.
-Please note that as a Scottish Secure Tenant you are entitled to ask us for information about:
+We produce a newsletter, Rural Matters, three times a year and provide regular updates on our website to help achieve this.
+Please do not hesitate to contact us if you have any queries or questions about any of our services.

+As a Scottish Secure Tenant you are entitled to ask us for information about:

-- The terms of your tenancy
+- The terms of your tenancy;

-- The Associations complaint procedure
+- The Associations complaint procedure;

-- The tenant participation strategy
+- The tenant participation strategy;

-- The policy on the setting of rent and other charges
+- The policy on the setting of rent and other charges;

-- The policy on the allocation of housing
+- The policy on the allocation of housing:

-- The policy on repairs and maintenance
+- The policy on repairs and maintenance;

-- The Right to Buy
+- The Right to Buy;

-- The decision making process on all housing related matters
+- The decision making process on all housing related matters.